mattszeto/vsTodo/README.md

 for anyone interested in getting started with vscode extensions and need examples to work off of.

 ### Current list of Templates:
+- api for extension example
 - todo list template
-- api for extension template

 ### why?